withings/stilgar/doc/design.md

 CPU available for any other task which may need it to run (eg. the owner task).
 This works whatever the threading situation is: think concurrency, not parallelism.

+## Contributing

+See [doc/contributing.md](doc/contributing.md) next for more details about the developer setup.